tanaylab/schic2/README.md

 It is composed of two main parts (see more details below):

 1. **Sequence processing**: relevant code under the _map3c_ folder.
 It processes a de-multiplexed input fastq paired-end reads files into a list of contacts.
 2. **Single-cell analysis**: relevant code under the _analysis_ folder.
 It contains the code that builds the data and creates the figures that appear in the paper.
-The _tracdb_ folder in this tar is the root directory of the genomic database, later referred to as _groot_.

 ## Requirements ##
 - _Perl_